LinetLydia/Bank_Loans_Analysis/README.md

 ---

 ## **2. Dataset Description**
+### Dataset Access
+The dataset used in this project is available externally and can be downloaded from [Kaggle / source link].
+To replicate this project:
+1. Download the dataset manually: https://www.kaggle.com/datasets/udaymalviya/bank-loan-data
+2. Place it in the project’s folder before running the notebook.

 The dataset contains **45,000 records** with the following key features:

 | Category | Feature | Description |